Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation

 This approximation accelerates convergence while preserving the structure of the learned data distribution.

-Following each ALMC sampling pass, we perform a deterministic \emph{second-order refinement} step to improve the quality and constraint satisfaction of the sampled configurations.
-In this phase, we reduce the step size and omit the Gaussian noise, allowing the model to converge more precisely.
-We apply a Gauss-Newton correction \( g_{n_s} \) during this step, using approximate second-order information to guide updates in joint space.
 Importantly, we restrict this correction to the refinement phase to avoid distorting the learned distribution during stochastic sampling, as discussed in~\cite{girolami2011riemann,leimkuhler2013rational}.

 \textbf{Resampling Phase.} After the initial ALMC sampling and second-order refinement, we perform a resampling step to promote diversity among the generated configurations.
 We begin by sorting all samples based on their energy values and selecting a fixed number of the top-performing configurations.
 To avoid over-representing densely clustered solutions, we estimate the sample density \( \rho(x) \) using Kernel Density Estimation (KDE) with a Gaussian kernel~\cite{silverman2018density}: